 One of my favorite things I learned from Superbrain is how negative thoughts impact our learning skills.
 He talks about how we have automatic negative thoughts.
 To learn better, we need to change those negative thoughts into positive thoughts.

 We’re more likely to learn with positive thoughts than negative ones.
-That tied into many of the things I study and learn on a daily basis, and I was surprised to see how impactful negative thoughts truly are.
+That tied into many of the things I study and learn daily, and I was surprised to see how impactful negative thoughts truly are.

 I found the videos to be easy to watch, and I put my all into them.
 I would say that this program is one of those that you get what you put into it.
 If you aren’t giving it your all, you may not learn much.